+Argentina seeks IMF aid 'to avoid crisis'

-Argentina seeks financial aid from IMF
+Argentina seeks IMF financial aid 'to avoid crisis'

-Argentina is to hold talks with the International Monetary Fund (IMF) about financial backing for the country's volatile economy, according to its president.
+Argentina is to start talks about a financing deal with the International Monetary Fund (IMF) on Wednesday amid reports it is seeking $30bn (£22bn).

-Mauricio Macri said the move would help Argentina to "strengthen our programme of growth and development".
+Finance minister Nicolas Dujovne is due to fly to the IMF's Washington offices.

+After recent turmoil that saw interest rates hit 40%, President Mauricio Macri said IMF aid would "strengthen growth" and help avoid crises of the past.

 The peso has lost a quarter of its value in the past year amid President Macri's pro-market reforms.